lifeomic/blamda/README.md

   - Reduced cost of S3 storage of code artifacts, thanks to smaller file size.

 - Provides an opportunity to make easy Lambda environment-specific optimizations.
-  - e.g. the `aws-sdk` module is "built-in" in to the Lambda environment.
-We can avoid bundling it and therefore significantly reduce bundle size.